pulseheart/PulseHeart-AutoML/README.md

 Chose an appropriate name, like "echocg video classification"

 ### Creating a video classification dataset and importing videos

-At the step 2a: choose the name your Dataset in relation with the the annotation dataset that you will use: for example
+At the step 2a: choose the name your Dataset in relation with the the annotation dataset that you will use: for example L_3_classes

+At step 3:
+- Select "Upload import files from your computer"
+- Upload the training csv file (example: training_L_3_classes) specifying if as training
+- Clicking ADD ANOTHER FILE
+-  Upload the testing csv file (example: test_L_3_classes) specifying if as testing
+- Specify your video file path, for instance: gs://myfolder/curated
+- Choose Data split: Manual
+- Click Continue
-Training an AutoML video classification model
+## Training an AutoML video classification model

 Create a storage bucket